 Take care of your Fico Score if you want a car loan

-If you are thinking of applying for an auto loan, you should know your Fico Score; beyond the information offered by the credit bureaus, the Fico Score is considered by the lenders.
+If you are thinking of applying for a car loan, you should know your Fico Score; beyond the information offered by the credit bureaus, the Fico Score is considered by the lenders.

 The score will determine if you are eligible for the credit requested; it is usually three digits ranging from 300 to 850.
 The process represents your credit history, the same as that offered by agencies such as Equifax, TransUnion, or Experian.